Agkistrodon contortrix phaeogaster

 Agkistrodon contortrix phaeogaster was formerly a venomous pit viper subspecies found in the central region of the United States.
-However, recent taxonomic changes do not recognizes the Osage copperhead (A. c. phaeogaster) as a valid taxon.
+However, recent taxonomic changes do not recognize the Osage copperhead (A. c. phaeogaster) as a valid taxon.

 New Taxonomy

 The Osage copperhead (Agkistrodon contortrix phaeogaster) was once classified as a subspecies of the copperhead (Agkistrodon contortrix).
 However, DNA based studies published in 2008 and 2015, revealed no significant genetic difference between the Osage copperhead (Agkistrodon contortrix phaeogaster), the southern copperhead, (Agkistrodon contortrix contortrix), and the northern copperhead (Agkistrodon contortrix mokasen).
 The three subspecies were synonymized and elevated to one species, with the oldest published name, Agkistrodon contortrix, having priority.
-The resulting taxonomy does not recognizes the Osage copperhead (Agkistrodon contortrix phaeogaster) as a valid taxon.
+The resulting taxonomy does not recognize the Osage copperhead (Agkistrodon contortrix phaeogaster) as a valid taxon.
 Several subsequent reviews and species accounts have followed and supported the revised taxonomy.
 Information on this snake can be found in the Agkistrodon contortrix article.

 Description

 Gloyd and Conant (1990) gives maximum total lengths of 990 to 723 mm for males and females, respectively, while mentioning that other sources give a maximum total length for this subspecies of 1,016 mm regardless of sex.

 The color pattern is similar to that of A. c. mokasen, except that the dark bands are in sharper contrast to the lighter ground color, and with no smaller dark spots between them.